Patient Protection and Affordable Care Act (ACA)

 Beginning in 2013, the AGI floor for deducting medical and dental expenses is increased from 7.5% to 10% for those under 65.
 Those older than 65 can continue to use a 7.5% floor until 2016, when it will rise to 10% for everyone.
 Moreover, if the alternative minimum tax applies, then the 10% AGI floor applies to everyone.

-Under the new tax package passed by the Republicans at the end of 2017, known as the Tax Cuts and Jobs Act, a new provision reduces the threshold back to 7.5% of income, but only applies for tax years 2017 and 2018.
+Under the new tax package passed by the Republicans at the end of 2017, known as the Tax Cuts and Jobs Act, a new provision reduces the threshold back to 7.5% of income, but only applies for tax years 2017 and 2018: afterwards, it reverts back to 10%.
 There is also a permanent provision eliminating the individual mandate, but only applies for tax years 2019 and afterward.

 There is a new mandate to purchase health insurance, beginning in 2014.
-Those who do not will be assessed an Individual Mandate Tax, which is the greater of $95 or 1% of modified adjusted gross income (MAGI) plus $47.50 for every child younger than 18, increasing to the greater of $325 or 2% of MAGI in 2015, then increasing to the greater of $695 or 2.5% of MAGI in 2016, with families paying 3 times this minimum.
+Those who do not will be assessed an Individual Mandate Tax, called the Shared Responsibility Payment penalty, which is the greater of $95 or 1% of modified adjusted gross income (MAGI) minus the taxpayer's filing threshold, plus $47.50 for every child younger than 18, increasing to the greater of $325 or 2% of MAGI in 2015, then increasing to the greater of $695 or 2.5% of MAGI in 2016, with families paying 3 times this minimum.
+The penalty cannot exceed the cost of the lowest cost Bronze plan, which in 2018 was $2085.
 The individual mandate tax applies to all individuals who are not covered by employer-provided health insurance, including the self-employed.
 MAGI, as defined under the ACA, is equal to AGI plus:

 - nontaxable Social Security benefits,